Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 • Plan for return to full-time documented

-• LA notified in writing
+• local authority notified in writing

 • Section F provision being delivered during attendance hours